UDOOboard/Bolt-Docs/docs/13_BIOS-UEFI_and_Tools/04_Fan_Settings.md

 **Enhanced 3 wire RPM measurement** refers to an algorithm necessary for the consistent reading of the current fan speed to respond to the tachometer signal.
 This data is made available by [EAPI libraries](!/BIOS-UEFI_and_Tools/EAPI).
 The algorithm set the speed fan to 100% for 100 milliseconds every 3 seconds.
 This is the standard way for the 3 wires fan to have a consistent reading of the speed.
 By default it is disabled because it can create a perceptible non-linear motion sound effect on some fans or some assembly situations.

-**AC0 Temperature** indicates the temperature above which the fan start turns on at full 100% speed.
+**AC0 Temperature** indicates the temperature above which the fan start turns on at full 100% rotation speed.

-**AC1 Temperature** indicates the temperature above which the fan start turns on at the % speed indicated by the *FAN Duty Cycle (%) Above AC1* value.
+**AC1 Temperature** indicates the temperature above which the fan start turns on at the % rotation speed indicated by the *FAN Duty Cycle (%) Above AC1* value.

 **Temperature Hysteresis** is the threshold of hysteresis after which the fan will restart once it has shut down after dissipating heat.